jerrygeorge360/iot-data-store/README.md

 # IoT Data Store

-**IoT Data Store** is a complete backend service designed to collect, store, and monitor real-time sensor data from IoT devices (ESP32).
-It leverages FastAPI for the API layer, PostgreSQL for persistent storage, MQTT for real-time messaging, and Prometheus + Grafana for monitoring and visualization.
+IoT Data Store is a complete backend service designed to collect, store, and monitor real-time sensor data from IoT devices like the ESP32.
+It uses FastAPI for the API layer, PostgreSQL for persistent storage, MQTT for real-time messaging, and Prometheus with Grafana for monitoring and visualization.

-## Features
+## What It Does

-* 📡 Receive sensor data from ESP32 devices via MQTT in real-time
-* 🗄️ Store sensor readings (temperature, light intensity) in PostgreSQL
-* 🌐 RESTful API to query and analyze sensor data
-* 📊 System metrics for Prometheus monitoring
-* 📈 Visualize metrics and sensor data using Grafana dashboards
-* 🔒 Health checks and status monitoring
-* 📉 Statistical analysis and data aggregation
+The system receives sensor data from ESP32 devices via MQTT in real-time and stores the readings (temperature, light intensity) in a PostgreSQL database.
+You can query and analyze this data through a RESTful API, monitor system metrics with Prometheus, and visualize everything using Grafana dashboards.
+It also includes health checks, status monitoring, and statistical analysis tools.

-## Architecture
+## How It Works

+The architecture is straightforward: ESP32 devices with sensors send data over MQTT to a Mosquitto broker.
+The FastAPI backend subscribes to this broker, processes incoming messages, and stores them in PostgreSQL.
+Prometheus scrapes metrics from the API, and Grafana visualizes both metrics and sensor data.

 ```
 [ESP32 Device] --MQTT--> Mosquitto Broker --> FastAPI Backend --> PostgreSQL